Dresden Files LARP

 Announcements, discussion, and coordination will occur on Discord.
 Please join this server:

-Mooney Bin Enter
+Mooney Bin Entertainment

 This page will have information on logistics, factions, and mechanics used in the game